CT Fletcher…About Me

 My initial pursuit was to train as a bodybuilder.
 I wanted to be the most cut, drug-free Mutha Fucka there was!
 As my physique developed, I entered and placed in various bodybuilding competitions.

 In the mid 1980’s, my attention shifted focus again!
-This time is was POWERLIFTING!!!
+This time it look OK OKwas POWERLIFTING!!!
 My goal was to be the biggest, strongest, baddest, drug-free Mutha Fucka to ever walk this planet.

 You can imagine that consuming endless mass quantities of fast food eventually affected my health.
 It was not long before I was a frequent patient to the clinic and hospitals.
 My doctors warned me that continuing this bad diet would seriously affect the hypertension that I had already developed.
 At the time I did not care and I did not mind as long as the list of powerlifting accolades continued to grow as I did.